Skip to Main Content

 HANDLING SEXUAL HARASSMENT IN THE WORKPLACE

 Gender discrimination is happening in varied ways in today’s workplace.
 Men should be able to go about their daily job duties without being fearful that one wrong look, one innocent comment, will get them fired.
 Likewise, women shouldn’t be talked to less frequently because of the changes happening.
+I am certainly not saying that a man making inappropriate, sexual advances towards a woman is the same as him saying, Good morning, to a woman.
+I am simply using these extreme examples to demonstrate that men now fear even the most innocent of comments becoming misinterpreted as harassment.

 EMPLOYMENT LAW & GENDER DISCRIMINATION

+Sexual harassment under the law is considered gender discrimination.
+Both men and women are protected under Title VII as well as Connecticut and New York State laws.
+However, favorable case law to support a male employee’s gender discrimination claim is sparse.
 Recently, the Second Circuit Court in Littlefield v.
 Autotrader.com, 834 F.Supp.2d 163, 168 (W.D.N.Y.
 July 12, 2011), Mr. Littlefield sued his former employer claiming reverse gender discrimination.
 He had been fired by Autotrader after his female co-worker, Ms. Long, claimed he engaged in sexually inappropriate behaviors towards her at a job training session.
 Autotrader fired him without hearing his side of the story.
-His story, like Tim’s above, was that Ms. Long was the aggressor and engaged in sexually inappropriate behavior towards him.
+His story, like Tim’s above, was that Ms. Long was the aggressor and engaged in sexually inappropriate behavior toward him.
 Mr. Littlefield argues that Autotrader did not discipline Ms. Long or even investigate her behavior and instead, simply credited her version of the events.
-Littlefield also argued that Autotrader’s investigation of the circumstances leading up to his termination was œtainted from the outset by œnegative animus towards male employees, thus giving rise to an inference of discrimination.
+Littlefield also argued that Autotrader’s investigation of the circumstances leading up to his termination was tainted from the outset by negative animus towards male employees, thus giving rise to an inference of discrimination.
 The Court did not agree and reasoned that because Mr. Littlefield did not complain to Autotrader about Ms. Long’s inappropriate behaviors towards him, he could not show that he was treated differently than a comparator (the comparator being Ms. Long or another female employee).
 Mr. Littlefield’s claim for discrimination was dismissed.

-The Eighth Circuit and Seventh Circuit have likewise reasoned that a male employee’s failure to complain about a female aggressor’s inappropriate behaviors defeat his gender discrimination claim for failing to identify a female comparator.
+The Eighth Circuit and Seventh Circuit have likewise reasoned that a male employee’s failure to complain about a female aggressor’s inappropriate behaviors defeats his gender discrimination claim for failing to identify a female comparator.
 See Yeager v.
 City Water and Light Plant of Jonesboro, Ark., 454 F.3d 932 (8th Cir.2006); Morrow v.
 Wal-Mart Stores, 152 F.3d 559, 562-63 (7th Cir.1998).

-The take-away here for the fearful male employee in Tim’s situation above, is that you need to complain about a female aggressor’s behaviors.
+The takeaway here for the fearful male employee in Tim’s situation above is that you need to complain about a female aggressor’s behaviors.
 Men should no longer remain silent about this issue should it arise.

 Gender Discrimination in the Workplace Do Men Have Rights?
 If you have employment law questions or need help with specific workplace issues, contact our employment attorneys in Connecticut and New York, Carey & Associates PC at 203-255-4150.
-Our employment lawyers can consult with you regarding your issue and offer guidance on next steps.
+Our employment lawyers can consult with you regarding your issue and offer guidance on the next steps.